Swaran-08/Two-Stage-CMOS-Operational-Amplifier-Design/README.md

 ## DC Operating Point

-The DC operating point verifies that all transistors operate in the saturation region with the desired bias currents and output voltages.
+The DC operating point verifies that all transistors operate in the saturation region with the desired bias currents and output voltages

-📷 **Insert DC Operating Point Screenshot Here**

 **Final DC Operating Point**

 | Parameter | Value |